 - Advanced time-lapse options (including in-camera 4K video creation)

-I know, I know, what’s a phone doing in a list of the best cameras for blogging.
-Well, I genuinely rate the Google Pixel 3 so highly.
+I know, I know, what’s a phone doing in a list of the best cameras for bloggers.
+Well, I genuinely rate the Google Pixel 4 so highly.
 It’s the best camera phone I’ve ever had and I think it’s the best on the market at the moment too.

 The way the industry and technology is heading, I wouldn’t be surprised if smartphones like this one became the number one item for bloggers and vloggers in the future.
 That’s how I feel anyway!

-So, after all of that, I’m going to try and explain what is the best blogger camera 2019.
+So, after all of that, I’m going to try and explain what is the best camera for bloggers for 2020.